ziad-saab/metamask-snaps-transaction-insights-workshop/README.md

 4. [Step 4](/tree/step-04): Fetching the gas price
 5. [Step 5](/tree/step-05): Showing the gas price in the transaction insights UI
 6. [Step 6](/tree/step-06): Calculating and displaying the total gas that would be paid
+7. [Step 7](/tree/step-07): Calculating and displaying the percentage of gas fees

 ## Step 1: Initialization, cleanup, and setup